-- Residential trips are offered annually to all year groups and has included visits to The Children's Adventure Farm, Blackpool, Ashley Guide Camp, The Kingswood centre, and the Anderton Centre, Dunham Massey and Cornwall. - Extra- curricular activities are on offer at present they include Thai kick Boxing, Touch down dance, Yoga and Girls without boundaries. - There are a variety of sports events in which pupils compete or support.
-These include Athletics, football, rowing, cricket and cycling. - The School hosts a range of inclusion events in PE throughout the year. - The school has a range of productions throughout the year, this includes the Christmas concert and the summer production which takes place at the Waterside theatre. - The school has a bike pod on site and pupils benefit from rides out during thesummer months. - Duke of Edinburgh Bronze Award is compulsory for young people in Year 10 and at Y11 pupils are able to opt for the Silver Award.
+- We try to offer residential trips to all year groups.
+Places visited have included visits to The Children's Adventure Farm, Blackpool, Ashley Guide Camp, The Kingswood centre, and the Anderton Centre and Dunham Massey. - Extra- curricular activities are on offer these include Touch down dance, football, cookery, Reading and Creative Arts. - There are a variety of sports events in which pupils compete or support.
+These include Athletics, football, rowing, cricket and cycling. - The School hosts a range of inclusion events in PE throughout the year. - The school has a range of productions throughout the year, this includes the Christmas concert and the summer production which takes place at the Waterside theatre. - The school has a bike pod on site and pupils benefit from rides out during the summer months. - Duke of Edinburgh Bronze Award is an option for our Year 10 and at Year 11 pupils are able to opt for the Silver Award.
 Pupils enjoy camping out over night to gain the Bronze / Silver Award. - There are many visits each term as part of the school curriculum enrichment programme.
-Recent examples include the Lowry centre, Chirk Castle, Manchester University, The Royal exchange theatre, Sharston recycling centre, Sale Water Park, The Etihad stadium, Rease Heath farm and Cornwall. - Year 11 pupils are offered the opportunity to access the National Citizen Service (NCS).
+Examples include the Lowry centre, Chirk Castle, Manchester University, The Royal exchange theatre, Sharston recycling centre, Sale Water Park, The Etihad stadium, Rease Heath farm and Cornwall.